masa09745/freemarket_sample_58c/README.md

 #### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :categories
+- belongs_to :category
-- belongs_to :sizes
+- belongs_to :size
-- belongs_to :brands
+- belongs_to :brand
 - has_many :orders
 - has_many :item_images